StellarFw/stellar-framework.com/src/guide/models.md

 > NOTE: the generated code uses the function syntax.
 You can see more about that on the next subsection.

-All the models are loaded into memory when a new Stellar instance is started, so you have a global place where all the models living (`api.models`).
+All the models are loaded into memory when a new Stellar instance is started, so you have a global place where all the models lives (`api.models`).
 Ahead will be able to see how to get a model an use it on your code.

-## Model Conventions
+### Model Conventions

 Now, let's look at an example `Content` model, which we will use to retrieve and store information from our `contents` database collection: